arnabnandy7/arnabnandy7/README.md

 <h5 align="center">Well, it's time to take a break from the same old "no's" and try something a little more... interesting! ✨</h5>

 <p align="center">
-  Astrologically, I'm a No-rgo or a Libra-thinks-not (one of those). 🛑❌
+  I'm afraid if I enjoy myself, it will become a bad habit. 🛑❌
 </p>

 <img src="https://i.imgur.com/dBaSKWF.gif" width="100%" height="70">